 f) proper systems to ensure compliance with the provisions of allapplicable laws have been devised and that such systems were adequate and operatingeffectively.

-Your Company has an Audit Committee in compliance of the provisions ofSection 177 of the Act and Regulation 18 of Listing Regulations.
-The complete details withrespect to Audit Committee as required to be given under the aforesaid provisions isgiven in the Rs Corporate Governance Report'.
+Your company has an Audit Committee in compliance of the provisions ofSection 177 of the Act and Regulation 18 of the Listing Regulations.
+The complete detailswith respect to Audit Committee as required to be given under the relevant provision ofthe Act is given in the 'corporate governance report'.

 WHISTLE BLOWER POLICY / VIGIL MECHANISM

-The Company has in place a mechanism to inform the Board about the riskassessment and minimisation procedures and periodical review to ensure that managementcontrols risk through means of a properly defined framework.
+The company has in place a mechanism to inform the Board about the riskassessment and minimization procedures and periodical review to ensure that managementcontrols the risk through means of a properly defined framework.

 NOMINATION AND REMUNERATION COMMITTEE

 Your company has a Nomination and Remuneration Committee in compliancewith the provisions of Section 178 the Act and Regulation 18 of the Listing Regulations.The complete details with respect to the salient features of Nomination and RemunerationCommittee as required to be given under the aforesaid provisions is given in the'corporate governance report'.

 The company has adopted a nomination and remuneration policy for theDirectors Key Managerial Personnel and other employees of the company as formulated byNomination and Remuneration Committee pursuant to provisions of Section 178 of the Actand Para A of Part D of Schedule II of the Listing Regulations which acts as a guidelinefor determining inter-alia qualifications positive attributes and independence of adirector matters relating to the remuneration appointment removal and evaluation ofperformance of the Directors Key Managerial Personnel senior management and otheremployees.